gitandy/DragonLog/README.md

 On Linux you may have to install libxcb-cursor0 and libzbar0.

 These steps assume you are using your system python installation.
-Though I recommend using virtual envirnoments.
+Though I recommend using virtual environments.

     # python3 -m pip install DragonLog